 - Cost: free; $5/person groups of 20-plus for tours (select times, by appointment).

-Meet, pet and feed its cows and piglets – and sample its 20 flavors of ice cream.
+Meet, pet and feed its cows and piglets – and sample some farm made ice cream.

 - Address: 7775 Weiss St., Frankenmuth